majorelk/Playwright-Screenplay-Demo/README.md

 - **API Interaction**: Examples of how API tests could be integrated using Playwright.
 - **Screenplay Pattern**: Implementation of the Screenplay pattern to organise test scripts in a highly readable and modular format.

-# Preequisites
+# Prerequisites
 Before you can run these tests, you will need to install several dependencies

-- Node.js
+- Node.js (includes npm)
-- npm
 - Playwright
 - TypeScript

-You can install Node.js and NPM from [NodeJs.org](https://nodejs.org).
+You can install Node.js and npm from [NodeJs.org](https://nodejs.org).
 After installation, you can install Playwright and TypeScript using npm:

 ```bash
 npm install playwright typescript